 “I think defining what local means makes the pear taste better, and that can influence price, and it can influence the resource of an area,” he explains.

 Up Highway 160, we drive parallel to the Sacramento River, cross bridges, and pass little towns.
 Outside Walnut Grove, we drive a little levee road up to a 100-year-old restaurant called Giusti’s.
 An old neon sign reads “cocktails, dinners, boat landing: hunters and fisherman’s paradise.”
 Scheidegger says it may not look like a political hot spot from the outside, but because the restaurant’s just 30 miles from Sacramento, it’s close enough for politicians to hold power lunches here.

 “I would venture to say there are more major decisions about the Delta of California made in this restaurant than you’ll find anywhere else,” he says.

 “It’s not saying that we’re against that.
-We’re just saying there's so much else here to see,” he says.
-“It hurts some of us, when we spend our lives out here we produce quality products or recreation and it's like.
-‘Oh you’re out there in that swampland, and all you got up there is a lot of water, and everybody’s fighting over it.’”
+We’re just saying there's so much else here to see,” he explains.
+“It hurts some of us when we spend our lives out here, we produce quality products or recreation and it's like, ‘Oh you’re out there in that swampland, and all you got up there is a lot of water, and everybody’s fighting over it.’”